Urigo/graphql-modules/docs/guides/data-sources.md

 ---
 id: data-sources
-title: Integrate with Data Sources
+title: Data Sources
-sidebar_label: Integrate with Data Sources
+sidebar_label: Data Sources
 ---

 As defined in Apollo Server documentation, data sources are specific classes that encapsulates fetching data from a particular service, with built-in support for caching, deduplication and error handling.
 A data source instance uses the cache of your GraphQL Server, and is passed through your Application Context in normal case.